ferdymercury/RPi-pHat-Thermocouple/README.md

 * Three MAX31850 1-Wire Thermocouple Converters for remote temperature sensing
 * DS18S20 1-Wire Thermometer for local Hat temperature
-* Electrically isolated RS-232 interface to the Raspberry Pi UART serial port.
+* Electrically isolated RS-232 interface to the Raspberry Pi's serial port UART.

 The goal of this board is to piggyback on a Raspberry Pi running the [genmon](https://github.com/jgyates/genmon) package.
 That software expects to communicate with the 9600 bps serial MODBUS connection on a Generac generator